 If the season does start on time you can bet that we’ll circle back to this tidbit of news.
 Until then any guarantee about an at-the-moment fictional NBA season is as useless as a promise from LeBron James.

-Topics: Ron Artest
+Tags: Ron Artest